cwt/Grok3API/README.md

 🚀 A Python library for interacting with the Grok 3 API without requiring login or manual cookie input.
 Perfect for out-of-the-box use.

 ## [➡ Ru ReadMe](docs/Ru/RuReadMe.md)

 # 🤖 Grok3API: Client for Working with Grok

+**Grok3API** is a powerful and user-friendly unofficial tool for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most excitingly, **generated images** — all with automatic cookie management! 🎨✨ The project is designed with simplicity and automation in mind, so you can focus on creativity rather than technical details.

 ---

 ## [📦 Full Changelog](docs/En/ChangeLog.md)

-### 🆕 v0.0.9b1
+### 🆕 v0.1.0b1

 #### ✨ New:
-- 💬 **Support for continuing conversations with Grok** — `client.ask` now uses `conversation_id` and `response_id` to continue conversations.
-See [issue](https://github.com/boykopovar/Grok3API/issues/4)
-- ➕ **New conversation control parameters**:
-  - `always_new_conversation` — always start a new chat.
-  - `new_conversation` — start a new chat when sending a request.
-- 🆙 **Extended `GrokResponse` object** — new fields added: `conversationId`, `title`, `conversationCreateTime`, `conversationModifyTime`, `temporary`.

-#### 📋 Notes:
-- ✅ Chats are now saved on Grok servers and loaded automatically during requests.
-- ⚠️ Chats created with different cookies cannot be loaded.

----

-**Grok3API** is a powerful and user-friendly unofficial tool for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most excitingly, **generated images** — all with automatic cookie management! 🎨✨ The project is designed with simplicity and automation in mind, so you can focus on creativity rather than technical details.
+* 🛠 **Improved code block handling**
+  Added automatic transformation of nested blocks `<xaiArtifact contentType="text/...">...</xaiArtifact>` into standard Markdown code blocks with language indication.

+* ☑️ The feature can be disabled by setting the `auto_transform_code_blocks=False` parameter when creating `GrokClient`.

 ---

 ## 🌟 Features